-Over the past 28 years, the clinic has seen significant growth.
-Today, there are 22 full-time equivalent employees who operate the clinic with the help of over 650 retired and professional volunteers.
-As a team, the clinic staff and volunteers see over 10,000 patients with over 28,000 patient visits annually.
+Over the past three decades, the clinic has seen significant growth.
+Today, there are 22 full-time equivalent employees who operate the clinic with the help of over 550 retired and professional volunteers.
+As a team, the clinic staff and volunteers see more than 10,000 patients with over 28,000 patient visits annually.

 May we have eyes to see those who are rendered invisible and excluded,